 What is clear is the following the guidelines, and regular exercise, makes a big difference to the impact of infection, and recovery speed.

 It sounds like science fiction.
-It is science.
-It isn’t fiction.
+It’s science, not fiction.